beshkenadze/openapi-mcp-generator/docs/releasing.md

 # Releasing and Version Management

-This document outlines the release process for the OpenAPI MCP Generator monorepo using Changesets.
+This document outlines the **fully automated** release process for the OpenAPI MCP Generator monorepo using Changesets and GitHub Actions.

 ## Overview